 Erin Sterling Lewis [Principal] is a native of Illinois and grew up in Mississippi.
 She earned a BArch from the University of Kentucky in 2002.
-There, she was inducted into Tau Sigma Delta Honor Society and was an architecture history teaching assistant for three semesters.
-Before founding in situ studio, Erin worked for nine years at Frank Harmon Architect PA, where she played an integral role in various projects, including the Merchants Millpond State Park Visitor Center, the Walnut Creek Wetland Center, Horseshoe Farm Park, the AIA NC Center for Architecture and Design, and the First Presbyterian Church Renovation.
+Before founding in situ studio, Erin worked for over eight years at Frank Harmon Architect PA, where she played an integral role in various projects, including the Merchants Millpond State Park Visitor Center, the Walnut Creek Wetland Center, the AIA NC Center for Architecture and Design, and the First Presbyterian Church Renovation.

 Erin lives with her family in a 1923 bungalow near downtown Raleigh.

-Matthew Henning Griffith [Principal] is a 1996 graduate of Davidson College (BS Mathematics) and a 2002 graduate of the NCSU College of Design (MArch), where he concentrated in Urban Design and was awarded the Kamphoefner Fellowship, the Dean’s Award for outstanding service, the Faculty Design Award, and the AIA School Medal.
-Before founding in situ studio, Matt served as a Visiting Assistant Professor of Architecture at the University of Arkansas (2002-2004), and worked in the offices of Marlon Blackwell Architect (2002-2006) and Frank Harmon Architect PA (2006-2010).
+Matthew Henning Griffith [Principal] received a BS in Mathematics from Davidson College and an MArch from the NCSU College of Design, where he concentrated in Urban Design and was awarded the Kamphoefner Fellowship, the Dean’s Award for outstanding service, the Faculty Design Award, and the AIA School Medal.
+Before founding in situ studio, Matt served as a Visiting Assistant Professor of Architecture at the University of Arkansas, was a Project Designer at the University of Arkansas Community Design Center and worked in the offices of Marlon Blackwell Architect and Frank Harmon Architect.